A Beginner's Guide to Using Management Studios Effectively

 1. Learn Keyboard Shortcuts

-F5: Execute a query.
+- F5: Execute a query.

-Ctrl + R: Toggle the Results Pane.
+- Ctrl + R: Show or hide the Results Pane.

 2. Organize Your Work